-Finally, any line that begins with a hash character (#) is ignored by sna2skool.py, and will not show up in the skool file.
+Any line that begins with a hash character (#) is ignored by sna2skool.py, and will not show up in the skool file.

-8.4.2 Data definition entries
+7.5.4 Data definition entries

 In the same way as skool2html.py uses data definition entries ('d' blocks) in a skool file to insert data into the memory snapshot it constructs, sna2skool.py uses data definition entries in a skool file template to replace data in the snapshot given on the command line.
 This feature can be used to make sure that a 'volatile' part of memory is set to a specific value before being disassembled.